.dvcignore FileMarks which files and/or directories should be excluded when traversing a DVC project.

 changed outs:

-modified: data
+modified: data$ mkdir data

 $ echo data1 >> data/data1